Guard Contracts & Statistical Primer

 records a cap.
 Runs may continue while caps_applied ≤ max_caps.
 Once the

-limit is exceeded the guard returns action = abort, and the report
+limit is exceeded the guard emits a blocking decision, and the report stores

 spectral.{caps_applied,max_caps}.